 You see your Aussie pacing back and forth, looking for some form of entertainment.
 This is typically the sign that they need their daily dose of exercise.
 However, before you grab that toy or their leash, there are some things you should do first to ensure their exercise session is fulfilling or even appropriate.

-If you’re exercising your Australian Shepherd, water is absolutely essential, especially if they perform high-intensity exercises.
+If you’re exercising your Australian Shepherd, water is absolutely essential.

 Dogs can’t sweat like humans.
 In order to cool down, they have to pant, and sometimes this isn’t even enough.
-Water is key to helping keep your Aussie safely hydrated while exercising and keeping them cool to prevent overheating.
+A fresh water supply is key to helping keep your Aussie safely hydrated while exercising and keeping them cool to prevent overheating.

 Exercising can be difficult or even unsafe for your Aussie if they aren’t properly groomed beforehand.

-Firstly, you should check their paws to make sure their nails are at an appropriate length.
+Start off by checking their paws to make sure their nails are at an appropriate length.
 If your Aussie’s nails are too long, their weight will fall onto the nails while they run and move rather than the pads of their feet.
-This could cause the nails to bend or rip, injuring your pup.
+This could cause the nails to bend or rip.